 Currently there are no registered vaccines or antiviral treatments approved for MVD.
 In 2020, the European Union approved the use of a recombinant vaccine (called ZAbdeno-Mvabea) for use against Ebola virus disease.
 This vaccine also includes a MARV antigen (a non-disease-causing part of the virus that can stimulate a protective immune response), and therefore may potentially be used to protect against MVD.
-This vaccine, has however to date, not been tested for efficacy against MVD.
-Following the announcement of the Equatorial Guinea outbreak, the WHO convened an emergency meeting on 14 February 2023 to discuss five vaccine candidates that were effective against MVD based on animal studies, two of which had completed phase I clinical trials and doses could be produced to test in the current Equatorial Guinea outbreak.
-The issue is that low MVD numbers in outbreaks impede comprehensive vaccine evaluation.
+The issue is that low MVD numbers in outbreaks impede comprehensive vaccine trails.

 Currently, patients with MVD are managed symptomatically and supportively.
 This will include rehydration with oral or intravenous fluids - and treatment of specific symptoms, improves survival.
 The average fatality rate in MVD cases is around 50%.
 In previous outbreaks, case fatality rates ranged from 24% to 88%, depending on virus strain and case management.
+Cases should be managed with due consideration for infection prevention and control, in order to limit unward spread of the infection.